 Environment variables overview

-Environment variables enable the basic application lifecycle management (ALM) scenario of moving an applications between Power Platform environments.
-In this scenario, the applications stay exactly the same except for a few key external application references (such as tables, connections, and keys) that are different between the source environment and the destination environment.
-The applications requires the structure of the tables or connections to be exactly the same between the source and the destination environments, with some differences.
+Environment variables enable the basic application lifecycle management (ALM) scenario of moving an application between Power Platform environments.
+In this scenario, the application stays exactly the same except for a few key external application references (such as tables, connections, and keys) that are different between the source environment and the destination environment.
+The application requires the structure of the tables or connections to be exactly the same between the source and the destination environments, with some differences.
 Environment variables allow you to specify which of these different external references should be updated as the application is moved across environments.

 Environment variables store the parameter keys and values, which then serve as input to various other application objects.
 Separating the parameters from the consuming objects allows you to change the values within the same environment or when you migrate solutions to other environments.
 The alternative is leaving hard-coded parameter values within the components that use them.
 This is often problematic; especially when the values need to be changed during ALM operations.
 Because environment variables are solution components, you can transport the references (keys) and change the values when solutions are migrated to other environments.